MackHeller/project-team-24-public/deliverables/iteration-02.review.md

 #### Meeting 3
   * When: Thursday Nov 11th 2016
   * Where: In person in BA3200
   * What: The purpose of this meeting was to touch base after a weekend of implementation.
 We discussed what had been done and what we needed to do moving forward.

+#### Meeting 4
+  * When: Tuesday Nov 15th 2016
+  * Where: In person in BA3200
+  * What: we reviewed everything we've done this iteration.
+We discussed the last touches we needed to make to our project as well as how we are going to make the video
 ## Process - Reflection

-TODO
+One change that we made to our goals is that we didn't implement accounts.
+This would have required us to set up a database and we chose to prioritize other features instead.
+Instead we saved our levels locally as JSON files
 ## Product - Review

 TODO